Riane Eisler in her new book “Tomorrows Children”

 result, we have failed to protect our children from industrial

+poisons.
 As the authors of IN HARM’S WAY put it, “The role of

 special interests in the regulation of environmental chemicals is